petedavisdev/petedavis.dev/_notes/blog.md

 ## How to add Netlify forms to your VuePress site using Vue Components

+## How to add an email subscription form to your VuePress site
+ - MailChimp or TinyLetter

 ## How to add dark mode to VuePress
  - CSS variables